-The Company carries certain assets at fair value in its Statements of Net Assets Available for Benefits.
+The Company carries certain assets in its Statements of Net Assets Available for Benefits at fair value.

 The fair value hierarchy is based on the quality of inputs used to measure fair value, with Level 1 being the highest quality and Level 3 being the lowest quality.
 Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
 Level 2 inputs are observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 3 inputs are unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 3 inputs are unobservable inputs that are significant to the fair value of the assets or liabilities.

 Following is a description of the valuation methodologies used for instruments measured at fair value on a recurring basis and recognized in the accompanying Statements of Net Assets Available for Benefits, as well as the general classification of such instruments pursuant to the valuation hierarchy.
-There have been no significant changes in the valuation techniques during the year ended December 31, 2021.
+There have been no significant changes in the valuation techniques during the year ended December 31, 2022.

 Where quoted market prices are available in an active market, securities are classified within Level 1 of the valuation hierarchy.
 Level 1 securities include common stock and mutual funds.
 If quoted market prices are not available, then fair values are estimated by using pricing models, quoted prices of securities with similar characteristics or discounted cash flows.
 In certain cases where Level 1 inputs are not available, securities or other investments would be classified within Level 2 or Level 3 of the hierarchy.
-The Plan had no Level 2 or Level 3 investments at December 31, 2021 or 2020.
+The Plan had no Level 2 or Level 3 investments at December 31, 2022 or 2021.